Stixels/PokerDiceGame/README.md

 - Better UI to show what dice is on board, in hand, and in the bank
 - Better UI in general let's be honest
 - Fix rerolling tracks (it just picks up 3 dice right now)
-- Fix dice print to repace the words, and not keep the old dice when rerolling

 # Zombie Dice Game Rules